Amaha / / / Bipolar Disorder: Signs and Symptoms

 • Hamilton Depression Rating Scale

-Our psychiatrist, Dr Divya G Nallur talks about diagnosing bipolar disorder, “It is important to note that an accurate diagnosis is crucial for bipolar disorder, as treatment approaches differ between bipolar disorder and other mood disorders.
-If misdiagnosed (with depression), certain antidepressants can trigger manic episodes in people with bipolar disorder.”
+When diagnosing bipolar disorder, it is important to note that an accurate diagnosis is crucial for bipolar disorder.
+Treatment approaches differ between bipolar disorder and other mood disorders.
+If misdiagnosed (with depression), certain antidepressants can trigger manic episodes in people with bipolar disorder.

 How does Bipolar Disorder impact Everyday Life?
 Read here.